 Some of the lowest real estate agent fees in New South Wales are located in Southern Sydney in the St George area, including suburbs like Banksia, with an average commission rate sitting around 1.63% and Bardwell Park, with an average of approximately 1.65%.
 Competition to enter the property market is strong in Sydney, and high market activity can somewhat account for the low agent fees in these areas.

-The below graph illustrates how Sydney compares with the rest of Australians capital city.
+The below graph illustrates how Sydney compares with the rest of Australian capital cities.
 Sydney ranks lowest next to Adelaide and we can see the huge difference found between Sydney and Tasmania is very telling.
 Sydney’s competition amongst real estate agents we can then conclude is rife.

 The amount your agent will charge you in commission is always going to be a consideration for you when choosing a real estate agent.
 However, we advise you to consider other factors that will contribute to making your agent the right person for the job.
 Cheaper doesn’t always mean better and this is especially true when it comes to selecting your real estate agent.
 You need to consider if the agent will meet your needs as a property owner.
-Information like an agent’s local knowledge, their previous history selling houses likes yours and their confidence in their ability to sell your home are important.
+Information like an agent’s local knowledge, their previous history selling houses like yours and their confidence in their ability to sell your home is important.

 Negotiating fees and commissions in Sydney